B1.3 Compare and order whole numbers up to and including 50, in various contexts

 Skill: Comparing and Ordering Whole Numbers

-Making connections between numbers allows us to compare and order them to better understand their meaning.
+Making connections between numbers allows us to compare and order them to and better understand their meaning.

 Students develop a better understanding of numbers when they are able to establish and use relationships between numbers.

-For example, when students recognize and understand the order relationship in the number set, they are able to compare quantities in terms of more than, less than, or equal to.
-This understanding is a prerequisite for understanding the relationships of one more than and one less than.
+For example, when students recognize and understand how to order numbers in a set, using the relationships of more, less, or the same as, they are better able to compare quantities in terms of more than, less than, or equal to

-The number line or a number strip are good tools to help students compare and order numbers (on a number line, the numbers increase as you move to the right and decrease as you move to the left).
+A number line or a number strip are good tools to help students compare and order numbers.
+For example, numbers on a number line increase going right and decrease going left.

-Source: Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 61.

 Skill: Comparing Numbers